Believe it or not, I sometimes get emails from people contacting me for the first time, from a hospital, asking for help.

 For the folks who contact me from hospital beds and emergency waiting rooms, the time for using food as medicine to prevent an illness has passed.

 Food and herbs generally work more slowly and have an accumulative and long-term effect to both prevent disease and heal the body.

 People who are seeking immediate treatment do not understand how using food as medicine actually works.
 There are no immediate remedies or quick fixes.
 That’s a Western/modern medicine mindset.

-This does not mean that an illness will not come into your body if you make diet and lifestyle improvements, or that you’ll won’t ever have to be hospitalized for anything.
+This does not mean that illness will not come into your body if you make diet and lifestyle improvements, or that you won’t ever have to be hospitalized for anything.
 It just means that your body will be better prepared for an illness when/if it does come, and your recovery time will also be improved.

-Alter your diet and lifestyle the very same day that you are discharged from the hospital.
+Alter your diet and lifestyle the very same day you are discharged from the hospital.
 Give your body the preventative medicine it needs so you don’t have to lose another organ, or gland, or fifteen feet of your intestines.